 When it comes to getting fit, knowledge really is power.
 Arm yourself with the appropriate knowledge and continually strive to stay atop the latest happenings in fitness.
 It's a fast-moving industry that regularly comes out with new information.

 "There's so much free information out there pertaining to your diet and ways to improve your workouts," says physique athlete Jimmy Everett.
 "Take the time to research and find a logical program that fits your needs."

 You can find the best program in the world, but if it's not something you will enjoy and stick with, it's probably not the program for you.
 There's no one perfect way to approach fitness and nutrition; you just have to educate yourself and find the things that work for you.
-Bodybuilding.com's Find a Plan section is the perfect place to start.
+Bodybuilding.com's All Access section is the perfect place to start.

 If you're really struggling to stay committed to your workouts throughout the holiday season because you'd rather be sipping hot cocoa by the fireplace, find a gym partner and buddy up!
 If you can find someone who's stronger or more fit than you, that's a major bonus because he or she will push you harder.